huangyongbobo/eFreeNet/README.md

 ```
 ## Code Structure

-* `extend_sample`: the main codes for increasing the number of training iamges.
+* `extend_sample`: the main codes for increasing the number of training images.
 We expand the training sets to alleviate the problem of unbalanced data.
 * `Dataset`: the main codes of the dataset class, which return image and ground truth.
 * `model`: the main codes of the eFreeNet architecture.
 If you want to use different number of members, you need to make simple modifications to the network structure.
 * `ranking_loss`: the main codes of loss based on learning to rank.